kinvolk/lokomotive/docs/installer/packet.md

 `management_cidrs` is the list of IPv4 CIDRs authorised to access or manage the cluster.

-For `node_private_cidr`, If you do not know the actual private IP address CIDR that will be assigned to the nodes, you can use the project blocks on https://app.packet.net/projects/<PROJECT_ID>/network as a guide.
+For `node_private_cidr`, if you do not know the actual private IP address CIDR that will be assigned to the nodes, you can use the project blocks on https://app.packet.net/projects/<PROJECT_ID>/network as a guide.

 Next,